Building a Public-Data RAG System End-to-End

 Current Results: Small But Real RAG Lift

-That is not a dramatic jump, but it is enough to show that retrieval can help in this setup when it is tuned carefully.
-Just turning retrieval on is not sufficient.
+That is still not a dramatic jump overall, but it is enough to show that retrieval can help in this setup when it is tuned carefully.
+Just turning retrieval on is not sufficient, and the best settings are not equally portable across slices.

 Here is the current comparison:

-Three things stand out from this result set:
+Three things stand out from this split view:

 The practical interpretation is straightforward: retrieval quality matters more than the mere presence of retrieval.
 The current evidence does not support a broad claim that “RAG beats the benchmark” in this domain by default.
 It does support the narrower claim that tuned hybrid retrieval can produce a measurable, if still modest, improvement.